noahcarrier/pyproj/README.md

 ## 📜 Projects Overview

-### 1. Project 1: **Organizdir**
+### **Organizdir**
-- **Description**: Small script to sift through a single directory (no subdirectories) and place files in an appropriate new directory associated with its file type.
-This is meant to be compatible with generally common file types a regular user could expect to have in their documents.
-Ideal for organizing your desktop.
+- **Description**: Small script designed to sift through a single directory (no subdirectories) and organize files into new directories based on their file types.
+Compatible with common file types that an average user might have in their documents.
+Perfect for tidying up your desktop.

+### **hangman**
+- **Description**: Classic word-guessing game where players try to figure out a hidden word by guessing one letter at a time.
+This project demonstrates basic string manipulation, control flow, and user interaction in Python.

+### **calculator**
+- **Description**: Simple command-line calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
+This project showcases fundamental Python programming skills, including functions, conditionals, and user input handling